 Having compared backlinks of your competitors to yours, you should have a clear understanding of where you'll be directing your backlink strategy.

 Quality backlinks take time to build, so this has to become your long-term commitment if you're serious about outranking your competition.
-Luckily, there's a handy Link Intersection dashboard in SEO SpyGlass backlink checker that will help you big time with your link building efforts.
+Luckily, there's a handy Link Intersection report in SEO SpyGlass backlink checker that will help you big time with your link building efforts.